 How did we meet?

 Funnily enough, one of the first things Ash said to me was, “I can build that.”
 It was back when he starting taking the same spinning class as me at the gym.
 He was the only male in the class, as he had been attending to drum up conversation with me. 🙂

 As our friendship progressed, I remember telling him how I wished I could design my own elliptical/bike with customized features (I was really into working out back then).

-Without missing a beat, Ash confidently responded by telling me that he could build it.
+Without missing a beat, Ash confidently responded by telling me that he could build this crazy elliptical bike thingy.

 I laughed because what could a computer programmer build besides a website?

-Who knew that ten years later, we would be married with a sweet little son (and a hairy little dog), and, Ash, my tech-savvy husband, would have taught himself how to build literally everything we’ve imagined – well, that is, except for my elliptical-bike.
+Who knew that twelve years later, we would be married with two sweet kids (and a hairy little dog), and, Ash, my tech-savvy husband, would have taught himself how to build literally everything we’ve imagined – well, that is, except for my elliptical-bike.